-I lost count of how many times I’ve seen EAST OF EDEN (1955), REBEL WITHOUT A CAUSE (1955) and GIANT (1956) long ago but I never get tired of watching Dean and each time it’s a revelation.
+I lost count of how many times I’ve seen EAST OF EDEN (1955), REBEL WITHOUT A CAUSE (1955) and GIANT (1956) long ago but I never get tired of watching Dean and each time it is a revelation.
 There’s always something new and invaluable to discover in his performances.
 His critics like to complain about his line delivery and often refer to his “mumbled dialogue” but like any great actor, Dean didn’t need words to express what his characters were thinking and feeling.
 He understood the power of silence and with a sudden twitch of his boyish body or a gentle tilt of his cowboy hat he could reveal his character’s fears, fervors and focus without uttering a single word.
 You can see entire worlds illuminated in his eyes when they’re lit up by studio lights and the shadows that dance across his face speak their own distinct language.
-James Dean may have followed in the footsteps of Montgomery Clift and Marlon Brando but he was a wholly unique talent who managed to carve out his own individual path in Hollywood during a few short years with a handful of notable films that have recently been collected into a beautifully packaged Blu-ray DVD set released by Warner Home Video.
+James Dean may have followed in the footsteps of guys like Montgomery Clift and Marlon Brando but he was a wholly unique talent who managed to carve out his own individual path in Hollywood during a few short years with a handful of notable films.
+Those films have recently been collected into a beautifully packaged Blu-ray DVD set released by Warner Home Video.

 James Dean: Ultimate Collector’s Edition Blu-ray set contains the three films that made James Dean a posthumous star after his unfortunate death at the young age of 24 in a car accident.
 Watching EAST OF EDEN, REBEL WITHOUT A CAUSE and GIANT back-to-back is an eerie eye-opening experience that leaves you with the undeniable feeling that we all lost something utterly irreplaceable when Dean was killed in 1955.
 At age 24 Dean was four years younger than Montgomery Clift when Clift made his stunning film debut in RED RIVER (1948) opposite John Wayne and three years younger than Marlon Brando when Brando electrified audiences with his portrayal of Stanley Kowalski in A STREETCAR NAMED DESIRE (1951).
-What James Dean might have accomplished if he had lived a little longer is anyone’s guess but even with just three starring roles under his belt, he was able to cement his place in film history.
+What James Dean might have accomplished if he had lived a little longer is anyone’s guess but even with just three starring roles under his belt he was able to cement his place in film history.

 Kazan thought Dean was the right actor for the role of Cal because he had come from a broken home and the director was right.
-Shattered by the early death of his mother and the emotional unavailability of father, James Dean was able to effortlessly convey the anger and frustration that many young people feel when they’re denied parental love, understanding and acceptance.
+Shattered by the early death of his mother and the emotional unavailability of his father, James Dean was able to effortlessly convey the anger and frustration that many young people feel when they’re denied parental love, understanding and acceptance.
 EAST OF EDEN is a perfect film that contains a perfect performance by an actor who truly knew what loss was at an early age and Dean’s pain is palpable on screen.

 Dean’s next starring role was in Nicholas Ray’s REBEL WITHOUT A CAUSE, which allowed him to explore similar themes as a troubled young man trying to fit into a new school and win the attentions of a pretty classmate (Natalie Wood).
 Ray’s complex look of post war America is the film that defined Dean and made him the archetypal poster boy for teenage angst and typical youthful rebellion.
 But Dean’s all-consuming portrayal of 17-year-old Jim Stark is anything but typical.
 He rages against parents (Jim Backus and Ann Doran) that are present in body but deeply lost in their own anxieties, fears and frustrations.
 He’s angry at a society that seems to have abandoned its children to impersonal and unsympathetic institutions.
 And he’s frustrated by his peers who seem more than willing to give up their humanity and resort to barbaric and flat out ridiculous shows of strength (knife fights, deadly car races, etc.) in order to prove their manhood to a world trying desperately to contain it.

 In some ways the character of Jett Rink allowed Dean to deliver the most layered performance of his career but there are echoes of the conflicts he wrestled with in EAST OF EDEN and REBEL WITHOUT A CAUSE.
 In GIANT Dean’s character shows a careless disregard for authority that speaks volumes about his absent parental figures.
-And in a multi-generational melodrama that enforces the importance of family with the subtly of a jackhammer, Jett Rink seems particularly alien and animalistic.
+And in a multi-generational melodrama that reinforces the importance of family with the subtly of a jackhammer, Jett Rink seems particularly alien and animalistic.
 It’s as if he’s arrived from another planet or escaped from a zoo.
 Dean literally prowls around the set of GIANT like an unruly desert coyote kicking up dust and growling at anyone who gets in his way.
-And when we watch him age into an old man on screen it’s impossible to avoid imagining the direction Dean’s life might have taken after GIANT if he had l lived to see its premiere.
+And when we watch him age into an old man on screen it’s impossible to avoid imagining the direction Dean’s life might have taken if he had lived to see the films’s premiere.
 Would he have played more cowboys?
 More rebels?
 Would he have won awards?
 Would he have worked with Kazan or Ray again?
-Would Dean have aged gracefully or would he have turned into a miserable, misunderstood drunken old man like Jett Rink?
+Would Dean have aged gracefully or would he have turned into a miserable and misunderstood drunken old man like Jett Rink?